Cevin Soling: Film career

 Soling executive produced this hour-long documentary directed by Eli Kabillio about urine therapy.
 This unconventional and controversial practice, which involves the use of one’s own urine for health benefits, has been employed throughout history by people around the world and is one of the oldest modalities of health care.
-This documentary objectively explores the claims of the users and proponents of urine therapy and the views of some of the world’s preeminent doctors and researchers regarding the medical uses of urine.
+This documentary explores the claims of the users and proponents of urine therapy and the views of some of the world’s doctors and researchers regarding the medical uses of urine.